mudge/riveted/README.md

 ### Flat view of tokens

-The most basic way of navigating a parsed document is to exploit the fact that navigators implement [Clojure's `Seqable` interface](http://clojure.org/sequences) and can be traversed as a flat sequence much like a list or vector:
+If you need lower level access to the parsed document, you can exploit the fact that navigators implement [Clojure's `Seqable` interface](http://clojure.org/sequences) and can be traversed as a flat sequence much like a list or vector: